adam-maj/deep-learning/README.md

 This is again indicative of the scaling laws - our models have not shown signs of coming close to fully modeling the information in current internet-scale datasets, so we continue to scale up models by increasing _compute_ and _parameters_

-Although scaling laws are currently at play and the current path forward is to acquire larger amounts of compute to train larger models, the efficacy of this approach may hit a bottleneck, at which point we will have to turn to the constraints again to keep progressing.

-It's possible that we may hit a bottleneck in how good models can get based on the quality of the empirical distribution of the internet, in which case we'll have to seek other sources of data.

-> [!IMPORTANT]
->
-> It's critical to remember that the first principles of progress in deep learning is that pushing on the 7 constraints will lead to increasingly intelligence systems.
->
-> Thought the scaling laws indicate that the current limiting constraints are compute and parameters, these may shift over time to data and energy, in which case the approaches to deep learning will shift.

 <br />

 # 2. Narratives